 This plan deals with the management of the Edgars Creek corridor, primarily to maintain its value as dispersal habitat for GGF.
 It also deals with the management of these values in the context of construction activities associated with the development outside the creek corridor as these have the potential to impact on the values within the corridor itself.
-It also deals with proposals to control weeds within and revegetate the creek corridor particularly in relation to the remnant patch of native grassland in the south of the corridor and the associated populations of threatened plant species (Figure 1).
+It also deals with proposals to control weeds within the creek corridor, revegetate native grassland and woodland habitats along the corridor and manage the occurrence of Matted Flax-lily (Figure 2).

-The area directly covered by CMP is shown in Figure 1.
+The area directly covered by CMP is shown in Figure 2.